alexwawl/alexwawl.github.io/_posts/2020-12-27-personal-websites.md

 One thing that I would love to have - searching/recommendation engine.
 Most of such good websites I found accidentally  :D

-Many years ago I’m hanging out on social networks and trying to find a way how to express myself.
-But I can’t express myself fully when I have only a few ways to do it.
-Owning my own website gives me the opportunity to do whatever I want to do.

 This is my piece of the internet that I own:) Would love to see yours.

 (*･ｪ･)ﾉ